DanielJDupont/DeepRL/README.md

 ### Why Learn Deep Reinforcement Learning?

-Deep Reinforcement Learning excels in complex decision making environments, especially in strategic environments with agents where sequential actions determine outcomes.
 There is nothing more interesting to me than seeing these agents making superhuman like decisions in accomplishing their goals.

 ---

-#### Deep Reinforcement Learning (DRL) algorithms learn optimal behaviors directly from interacting with an environment, using neural networks within a reinforcement framework to adapt to complex situations.
-These algorithms excel in dynamic settings—such as games, robotics, and simulations—where decision sequences are crucial.
-The learning process, driven by environmental rewards rather than traditional labeled datasets, allows DRL models to continuously refine and optimize actions based on outcomes.
+#### Deep Reinforcement Learning (DRL) algorithms learn directly from interacting with an environment, using neural networks with reinforcement to adapt to complex situations.
+These algorithms excel in settings such as games and simulations where decision sequences are crucial.
+The learning process is driven by rewards rather than traditional labeled datasets.

 #### These algorithms are autonomous and can figure out how to operate in novel situations that are unpredictable and can do so very efficiently.

-#### These algorithms are limited in that the agent will tend to exploit the environment to maximize its reward in unintended ways.
-Training tends to be expensive and time consuming, limiting the size of simulations that can be done.
+#### These algorithms are limited in that the agent will tend to exploit the environment in unintended ways.
+Training tends to be expensive and time consuming, limiting the simulations that can be done.
 These algorithms do not generalize well outside of the environment they have been trained in.
 There is a great deal of human oversight required for the design of the algorithms themselves (hyperparameter tuning, reward function design).

 #### Algorithms Covered: